1990s in music: Indie rock

 Following the immense success of alternative rock in the 1990s, the term "indie rock" became associated with the bands and genres that remained underground.
-Bands like Sonic Youth and Pixies set the stage for the rise of indie rock in the underground scene, with bands such as Pavement, Archers of Loaf, Sleater-Kinney, Built to Spill, Modest Mouse, Yo La Tengo, The Breeders, Superchunk, Dinosaur Jr., Cat Power, Guided by Voices, Sebadoh, The Jesus Lizard, Liz Phair, and The Flaming Lips gaining popularity throughout the decade.
+Bands like Sonic Youth and Pixies set the stage for the rise of indie rock in the underground scene, with bands such as Pavement, Archers of Loaf, Sleater-Kinney, Built to Spill, Modest Mouse, Yo La Tengo, the Breeders, Superchunk, Dinosaur Jr., Cat Power, Guided by Voices, Sebadoh, the Jesus Lizard, Liz Phair, and the Flaming Lips gaining popularity throughout the decade.
+The B-52's made a comeback with their 1994 cover of Meet the Flintstones.

 Ska punk

-By the late 1990s, mainstream interest in third wave ska bands such as Reel Big Fish, The Mighty Mighty Bosstones, Sublime, and No Doubt waned as other music genres gained momentum.
+By the late 1990s, mainstream interest in third wave ska bands such as Reel Big Fish, the Mighty Mighty Bosstones, Sublime, and No Doubt waned as other music genres gained momentum.

 Skate punk and pop punk

 Punk rock in the United States underwent a resurgence in the early to mid-1990s.
 Punk rock at that time was not commercially viable, and no major record label signed a punk rock band until Green Day's breakthrough in 1994.
 Both these factors contributed to the emergence of a number of independent record labels, often run by people in bands in order to release their own music and that of their friends.
 The independent labels Lookout!
 Records, Fat Wreck Chords and Epitaph Records achieved commercial success.